processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## oauth_list_tokens

-List oauth tokens, user, scope, and seconds to expire (only Mnesia)
+List OAuth tokens, user, scope, and seconds to expire (only Mnesia)

-List oauth tokens, their user and scope, and how many seconds remain until expirity
+List OAuth tokens, their user and scope, and how many seconds remain until expirity

 __Arguments:__